Début du combat : 09/10/2017

 Poor water quality is recurrent.
 Organic, inorganic and microbiological pollution has already been sampled with high levels of Escherichia coli among others.
 Integrated planning and management of water resources is also urgent.

 In addition to this, a 400 million Euro proposal for a port extension might pose even larger threats to Matosinhos and Porto beaches.
-Within the current proposal, the waves and beach experience would be heavily effected.
+Within the current proposal, the waves and beach experience would be heavily affected.

 Our keeper Ricardo, is supported by the Surfrider Foundation Porto Chapter.
 He ran a programme to measure water quality twice a month, by collecting concrete and independent data to put pressure on local authorities (city, government, etc.) to find sources of pollution and take measures to safeguard the environment and surfers in dialogue and transparency.